Information Systems & Operations Management

 The Department of Information Systems and Operations Management (ISOM) consists of highly academically and/or professionally qualified faculty who are committed to helping students succeed.

-The ISOM Department offers several quality concentrations and minors as part of the Business Administration degree programs.
+The Department offers several quality concentrations and minors as part of the undergraduate Business Administration degree program.

 The concentration in Global Supply Chain Management (GSCM) is the modern version of traditional operations management programs as companies are increasingly intertwined so that they focus on their core competencies.
 GSCM is about getting quality products engineered, manufactured, and delivered to the right customers timely and cost-effectively.

-In addition, the ISOM Department offers several STEM-designated concentrations such as Business Analytics, Information Systems, Information Systems Security, Minor in Data Analytics, Minor in Information Systems, and Minor in Information Systems Security.
+In addition, the ISOM Department offers several STEM-designated concentrations such as Business Analytics, Information Systems, and Information Systems Security, and three minors in Data Analytics (12-19 units), Information Systems (12-19 units), and Information Systems Security (15-21 units).
 In particular, the concentration in Business Analytics is relatively new but highly trendy as Corporate America is sitting on too much data and needs data-driven decisions on execution and innovation in order to survive and thrive.
-Coursework is thoughtfully constructed to enable students to play a significant role in decision-making for both daily business operations and long-term planning.
+All our concentration and minors programs are carefully designed to help students gain in-demand functional, technical, and managerial skills with which they can design and implement optimal business solutions in an increasingly globalized business environment.

 All our concentration and minor programs are designed to help students gain a well-rounded skill set that is composed of in-demand functional, technical, and managerial skills with which they can design and implement optimal business solutions in an increasingly globalized business environment.